MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/build-report-from-iot-hub.md

 Before you begin, make sure you have:

-- Access to a premium workspace with **Contributor** or above permissions where your Eventstream and KQL database are located.
+- Access to a workspace with **Contributor** or above permissions where your Eventstream and KQL database are located.
 - An Azure IoT hub with event data and the necessary permission to access the policy keys.
 The IoT hub must be publicly accessible and not behind a firewall or secured in a virtual network.

 ## Create a KQL database and an eventstream